 Did you enjoy the whole process?

-Please let me know what do you think of today’s episode and if you have more question please contact me @BeaInclusive on all social media channels or simply write in the comment box below this video on www.beainclusive.com
+Please let me know what you think of today's episode, and if you have more questions, please contact me @BeaInclusive on all social media channels or simply write in the comment box below this video on www.beainclusive.com

-Once you’re there don’t forget to subscribe to my mailing list and you will never miss my free resources and you’re going to get a huge pack of love, positivity and active learning.
+Once you're there, don't forget to subscribe to my mailing list, and you will never miss my free resources, and you'll get a massive pack of love, positivity, and active learning.

-If you want to have a little bit more structure on how to actually help and support children communication and social skills and how to organise and run your Lego-based Therapy in your setting then get your butt into my Brick by Brick Academy.
+If you want more structure on how to help and support children's communication and social skills and organise and run your Lego®-based Therapy in your setting, get your butt into my Brick-by-Brick Academy.

-OK guys, thank you so very, very much for being here with me.
+OK, guys, thank you so much for being here with me.

 Until the next time.

-Stay on your game because someone in your class needs the special skills that you can only give.
+Stay on your game because someone in your class needs your unique skills.

 love and xxx